obestwalter/mau-mau/docs/dev/tests.md

     tests/test_objects.py:17: AssertionError
     ==================== 1 failed, 34 passed in 0.21 seconds ================

 This test failed not because the code is broken, but because I made a wrong assertion about the behaviour of the `Stock` class.
-If you pass a list when you create the class you should not expect is to be empty afterwards.
+If you pass a list when you create the class you should not expect it to be empty afterwards.

 ### Automatically run tests on changes: